-LDL cholesterol (low density lipoprotein) carries cholesterol, triglycerides and other fats to various tissues throughout the body.
-Too much LDL cholesterol, commonly called "bad cholesterol", can cause fatty deposits to accumulate on artery walls, potentially leading to artherosclerosis and heart disease.
+LDL Cholesterol (low density lipoprotein) carries cholesterol, triglycerides and other fats to various tissues throughout the body.
+Too much LDL cholesterol, commonly called "bad cholesterol", can cause fatty deposits to accumulate on artery walls potentially leading to atherosclerosis and heart disease.

 Triglycerides are a type of fat (lipid) that circulate in the blood.
 After you eat, the body converts any excess calories into triglycerides which are then transported to cells to be stored as fat.
 Your body releases triglycerides to be used for energy.

 Raised triglycerides are thought to be a risk factor for peripheral vascular disease (affecting the blood vessels which supply your arms and legs as well as organs below the stomach) as well a microvascular disease, affecting the tiny blood vessels around the heart.

 Kidney function (3 tests)